minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 function-signature ::= params-type params-type throws? throws-type?
 ```

-This gets translated into a more Swifty grammar that would be:
+Which can be translated into a more Swift-related grammar in the former way:

 ```swift
 (func name | init)(params: params-type...) (throws throws-type?)? (-> return-type)?